Tropical forest

 Pijanowski and colleagues (Bioscience, 2011), in their work on soundscape ecology, showed that biophonic diversity correlates with measurable stress reduction and mood improvement in listeners with no prior tropical experience.
 The effect is stronger than for uniform sounds like white noise.

-Pairs well with babbling creek (tropical path), mountain river (full ecosystem), gentle breeze.
-Don't combine with city noise or appliances — too much dissonance.
+Pairs well with a babbling creek (a tropical path), a mountain river (full ecosystem) or a gentle breeze.
+Don't combine it with city noise or appliances; too much dissonance.

 Related Sounds